gianjey/pong/README.md

 I will take any feature requests like updating the AI or movement animation if there is any demand.
 Or just clone the code and do it yourself.
 Enjoy!

+### Update 2023

+Added Visual studio 2022 project for pong in the C programming language with SDL2 2.28.5

 ## Controls
 * space bar to start a game
 * arrow keys for movement